uwnlp/qamr/code/README.md

     This will also cause the system to start polling MTurk for finished results.
     The polling interval can be changed by running e.g. `exp.stop(); exp.start(10 seconds)`, and you can poll manually with `exp.update`.
- 9. Access your HITs on the sandbox by following the URLs printed in the logs.
+ 9. Access your HITs on the sandbox by visiting the URLs printed in the logs.
     (There will only be two distinct URLs; one for the generation task and another for the validation task.
     The validation HITs will only start being uploaded once generation results are processed.)
     The first time you do the HITs, you will have to request the qualifications or complete the qualification test.